harenber/virtualization2_project/README.md

 Implement webserver to solve the 3-Body problem using a RK method and show the results graphycally in a containerized manner.

 The docker compose file is in /compose folder.
-Simply Run docker-compose up and then visit https://localhost:8123/
+Simply Run "docker-compose up --build -d" and then visit https://localhost:8123/
 -------------------------------------------------------------------------------------------------------------------------------------------------------

 To test without docker compose, do: